-Each session has been uploaded to our YouTube Channel and linked below.
-Be sure to subscribe!
+Each session has been uploaded to our YouTube Channel and linked below in the session titles.
+Be sure to subscribe to our channel!

 |Men have great potential to proactively support and improve maternal health.
 Join this panel of male maternal health advocates as they provide concrete examples of male engagement in pregnancy and postpartum support, including challenges and inspiring successes.|

 |Building More Equitable Organizations to Support Maternal Health |

 |With data consistently showing that Black and Indigenous women are 2-3 times more likely to die due to pregnancy-related complications compared to White women, addressing health disparities in maternal health is an essential component of our collective work.
 Can we truly expect to address the inequities in health outcomes if we don’t fix the inequities within our own organizations?
 During this panel presentation, speakers will share challenges and opportunities for health organizations to truly become equity aligned organizations and why this is a necessary step for improving maternal health outcomes.
 Speakers will share specific tools they’ve developed to support organizations in their work toward equity alignment, as well as lessons learned from their own organizational journeys.|

 |Learning from Local Initiatives to Improve Maternal Health|

 |Improving maternal health outcomes requires investment and action at many different levels, including at the local level.
 In this opening session, panelists from the host city of the National Maternal Health Innovation Symposium, Baltimore, Maryland, will discuss challenges and community-informed solutions to support maternal health.|